Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

-\nin Probing the diffusivity time-dependence at long times potentially allows for classifying the disorder universality class \cite{mesopnas} of the mesoscopic structure, and for extracting the corresponding length scale for the mesoscopic restrictions.
+\nin Probing the diffusivity time-dependence at long times potentially allows for identifying the disorder universality class of the mesoscopic structure, which then helps to parsimoniously model the relevant features of tissue architecture and extract the corresponding tissue length scale(s) and other parameters.

+\bf Validation with Monte Carlo simulations: Equation (\ref{theta=p+d}) was verified in $d=1$ MC simulations using different placements of identical permeable barriers, according to periodic, short-range, hyperuniform, and strong disorder classes \cite{mesopnas}.
+The same relation for the $p=-1$ universality class of random permeable membranes in $d=2$ was verified in ref.~\cite{nphys}.
+The borderline ``$\log$" case of $\vartheta=1$ for $p=0$ in $d=2$ dimensions, Eq.~(\ref{Dt-theta=1}), was verified in ref.~\cite{burcaw2015} in the $t$-domain.
+In ref.~\cite{Ginsburger2018}, the same universality class was considered in the $\w$-domain, verifying Eq.~(\ref{Dw-theta=1}) and revealing the dependence of the prefactor $A$ on the degree of disorder in fiber packing.
+Subsequently, the scaling (\ref{theta=p+d}) was verified with MC along synthetic model neurites, dimension $d=1$, featuring realistic spines, leaflets and beads placed randomly according to the Poissonian statistics, $p=0$ \cite{Palombo2017}.
+The slight deviation from the $\vartheta=1/2$ power law at the longest $t$ is attributed to the periodic boundary conditions for a relatively short sample.
+In the same setting, Eq.~(\ref{Dw-Mitra}) transverse to the neurites was verified for the sub-ms times, regime {\bf (i)}.

+A more empirical approach \cite{Palombo2016pnas} was employed for diffusion of cell-specific metabolites up to $t=2\,$s that was measured by diffusion-weighted MR spectroscopy in vivo.
+Due to the broad time range, the $D(t)$-dependence was more pronounced, in comparison to the earlier measurements \cite{ackerman-neil-nbm2010} for the narrower $t$-ranges.
+Distinct tissue morphologies were recognized by comparing with large-scale MC simulations for particles diffusing in many synthetic cells generated as tree-like structures, by varying statistics of the number of processes, branches, and segment lengths.
+While the simulations matched the measurements, the relevant structural degrees of freedom and the associated functional forms of the $t$-dependence were not unequivocally identified.

-The exponent (\ref{theta=p+d}) corresponding to the short-time disorder, $p=0$, has been demonstrated in $d = 2$ dimensions in an anisotropic fiber phantom mimicking the extra-axonal space \cite{burcaw2015} ($\vartheta = 1$, leading to the $\ln t$ singularity in the PGSE $D(t)$, Eq.~(\ref{Dt-theta=1})), as well as recently in a $d = 1$-dimensional phantom \cite{papaio2016} for which $\vartheta = 1/2$ for $p=0$ and $\vartheta=3/2$ for the hyperuniform placement of permeable membranes ($p=2$).
+{\bf Validation in phantoms:} The exponent (\ref{theta=p+d}) corresponding to the short-time disorder, $p=0$, has been demonstrated in $d = 2$ dimensions in an anisotropic fiber phantom mimicking the extra-axonal space \cite{burcaw2015} ($\vartheta = 1$, leading to the $\ln t$ singularity in the PGSE $D(t)$, Eq.~(\ref{Dt-theta=1})), as well as more recently in a $d = 1$-dimensional phantom \cite{Papaioannou2017} for which $\vartheta = 1/2$ for $p=0$ and $\vartheta=3/2$ for hyperuniform placement of permeable membranes ($p=2$). \keep